sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 ])
 ```

---- type:TabExercise lang:sql xp:100 key:ecc1838fc7
+--- type:PlainMultipleChoiceExercise lang:sql xp:50 key:227814cb5d
 ## WHERE AND OR

 What if you want to select rows based on multiple conditions where some but not _all_ of the conditions need to be met?
-For this, SQL has the `OR` clause.
+For this, SQL has the `OR` operator.

 For example, the following returns all films released in *either* 1994 or 2000: